dib-lab/dammit/doc/dammit-results.md

 Dammit Results
 ===

-_in progress_

-When `dammit` finishes running, you should see:

-**to do: consider using https://angus.readthedocs.io/en/2019/dammit_annotation.html#annotation-with-dammit**

 ## dammit output

 After a successful run, you'll have a new directory called `BASENAME.fasta.dammit`.
 If you look inside, you'll see a lot of files.
 For example, for a transcriptome with basename `trinity.nema`, the folder `trinity.nema.fasta.dammit` should contain the following files: